 Take a Tequila tour

 I recommend booking your tour in advance as they do fill up.
 We didn’t book in advance, ended up showing up late in the afternoon, and could only get a Spanish tour.
-I still enjoyed the tour, but it would have been nice to understand everything the guide said.
+I still enjoyed the tour, but understanding everything the guide said would have been nice.

 BOOK A TOUR OF TEQUILA BELOW